Alexhaoge/MyDL/README.md

 ### Features
 * **100% Java.** It is written in Java without any native methods and its dependency, EJML, is also fully written in Java.
 This provides a completely cross-platform compatibility.
 No matter what platform, as long as it support Java, you can use MyDL on it.
 * **New implementation for tensor.** We build a set of tensor classes and operations based on EJML to establish a data type friendly to deep learning on Java.
-* **A lightweight framework.** It is easy to deploy, all you need is a single JAR.
+* **A lightweight library.** It is easy to deploy, all you need is a single JAR.
-* **Minimalist design.** Components of this framework are easy and clear.
+* **Minimalist design.** Components of this library are easy and clear.
 Many API designs take reference from Keras, making it easy for users to get started.
 ### Compents implemented
 * Model: abstract model, sequential
 * Layer: abstract layer